Women

 REBECCA GRATZ (1781-1869)

-Let’s discuss the sensational life and legacy of American Jewish educator and philanthropist Rebecca Gratz.
-Gratz was born in Lancaster, Pennsylvania where she lived with her eleven siblings and her parents Miriam and Michael.
-In 1801 she established the Female Association for the Relief of Women and Children in Reduced Circumstances which helped families affected…
+American Jewish educator and philanthropist Rebecca Gratz grew up outside Philadelphia, Pennsylvania where she lived with her eleven siblings and her parents in a high-society family.
+In 1801 she established the Female Association for the Relief of Women and Children in Reduced Circumstances which helped families affected by the Revolutionary War.
+After this she became…

 GOLDA MEIR IN AMERICA